Answered By: Learning Services Last Updated: Jan 18, 2018 Views: 191

 - It accompanies an extract of text material that you are copying within the Statutory Licence agreement limits; and

 - It is not separately published (e.g. a separately sold cartoon).

 If the graphic work has been separately published you would only be able to copy it if a new copy can't be obtained within a reasonable time at an ordinary commercial price.

-Under Part VB, you can incorporate graphic works into your course materials on Blackboard (including presentation slides, iLecture recordings, handouts, etc) but remember to include the electronic warning notice.
+Under the Copyright Agency Statutory Licence agreement, you can incorporate graphic works into your course materials on Blackboard (including presentation slides, iLecture recordings, handouts, etc) but remember to include the electronic warning notice.
 The electronic warning notice should appear with or immediately before the graphic work - for example you could insert the warning notice as the first or second slide in a file of presentation slides so that students will encounter the warning notice before seeing the graphic works.

-Further information about the placement of the warning notice, including an example Powerpoint slide is available at Copyright Statutory License Notices and Labels website.
+Further information about the placement of the electronic warning notice, including an example Powerpoint slide is available at Copyright at Curtin.